Your Ultimate Guide to Swan Lake

 Not quite.
 This act of pure love breaks the spell and kills Von Rothbart (love is apparently more effective than that crossbow from the first act).
 With the spell broken, Odette and Siegfried’s spirits are reunited in the afterlife.
-Not quite a happy ending, but a glimmer of hope among the tragedy.

 What Should I Look For?
 This act is all about the drama.
 Watch for the ways that Siegfried, Odette, and Von Rothbart interact with each other.
 This is the climax of the ballet and the moment when the steps and technique fade to the background (though are of course still there!) and the storytelling, passion, and emotion come to the fore.

-By Jennie Scholick, PhD
+by Jennie Scholick, PhD